 I have always loved the famous vibrant orange ginger dressing served at Japanese restaurants so much that sometimes I would go out for Japanese food just so I could have the salad!
 The dressing always elevates the simple greens into something very special and restaurant-y.

-The first time I made this recipe was when we had one of my dear friends, Gisela Tanner, and her family over to dinner for grilled fish.
+The first time I made this recipe was when we had one of my dear friends over to dinner for grilled fish.
 Everybody poured the dressing on top of their wild salmon before we even got to the salad.
 I was especially pleased all of the kids loved it so much.
-We actually had to make a second batch because by the time everyone put the dressing on their fish we had none leftover for the salad greens!

 For those of you with allergies or food sensitivities, it is helpful to know this Ginger Salad Dressing recipe meets to following dietary restrictions: